shanebrownescope/engr-science-teaching-resources/README.md

 npm run dev
 ```

-5. Open <a href="http://localhost:3000"> http://localhost:3000 <a> with your browser to see the result
+5. Open <a href="http://localhost:3000"> http://localhost:3000 <> with your browser to see the result

 <a href="https://next-auth.js.org/configuration/nextjs"> Next.auth configuration for Next.js</a>